mustafa-farooqui/mustafa-farooqui/README.md

 My interests lie in **Data Analytics, Business Intelligence, and Machine Learning**, and I’m constantly exploring new tools and technologies to strengthen my analytical and problem-solving skills.

 Beyond technology, I’m deeply interested in **nutrition, fitness, and human physiology**.
-I enjoy learning how the human body works and the science behind nutrition, metabolism, exercise, recovery, and longevity.
+I enjoy learning how the human body works, science behind nutrition, metabolism, exercise, recovery, and longevity.
 I believe that curiosity is essential for both data and human health.

 ---